Docs

 At its simplest, expected value in sports betting is a way to measure the probability gap between a bettor’s expectations — and the sportsbook’s.

-Oddsmakers assign their probability through betting lines, which bettors see assigned to all moneylines, point spreads, totals and any other bet type.
-Almost all legal U.S. sportsbooks exclusively use what are called American odds, with positive figures (such as +100, +222, etc.) assigned to the underdog and negative figures (-120, -155, etc.) given to the favorite.
+Oddsmakers assign their probability through betting lines, which bettors see assigned to all moneylines, point spreads, and totals and any other bet type.
+Almost all legal U.S. sportsbooks use American odds, with positive figures (such as +100, +222, etc.) assigned to the underdog and negative figures (-120, -155, etc.) given to the favorite.

 In this system, the line number increases as the likelihood of winning decreases, and the line number decreases as the likelihood of winning increases.